 - Secondary benefits include reduction of odor & armpit hair (which helps reduce underarm sweat even more)

-It sounded a little too good to be true, so I sat back for months and let others try the procedure.
-I watched from afar to see if it lived up to the hype.
 The more I talked to people who had the procedure, the more I started hearing things like “life-changing.”
 I needed something life-changing but I also needed to balance that with the fact that I am not a “procedure” guy (non-surgical or not).
-The closest I get to that kind of thing is when I use beard oil to keep my man-whiskers tidy.

 Even though I was told I could do so, I never had to abort a heating phase due to discomfort.
 If it got hot or too uncomfortable, I was to tell the NP and she would, with the flick of her thumb, immediately move into the ‘cooling’ phase of treatment.
 I did tell her it was getting hot four or five times (all in the same area of the same armpit), but it really felt like a hot match head on my skin.
 Not intense or radiating heat.
 Not really even pain.
 Just pinpoint heat that lasted a second or two.
 Since it kept happening in the same spot, the NP injected a little more numbing agent and we continued on without further issue.